An Audience Of Swans

 The door panel slid closed again.
-A few clicks and clanks later the door opened, revealing the owner the booming voice.
-His large form dwarfing the door that he held open.
-Rebecca entered cautiously, watching her back as she walked past the body guard at the door.
-At the end of the corridor she reached a T-intersection.
+A few clicks and clanks later, the door opened, revealing the owner the booming voice.
+His large form dwarfed the door that he held open.
+Rebecca entered cautiously, watching her back as she walked past the bodyguard at the door.
+At the end of the corridor, she reached a T-intersection.
 Before turning back, the same deep voice called out from behind her.

-Rebecca reached the end of her journey before her was a small door that she had to climb through.
-As she lifted her head she realized she was in a bullet proof booth with a speaker.
+Rebecca reached the end of her journey.
+Before she was a small door that she had to climb through.
+As she lifted her head, she realized she was in a bulletproof booth with a speaker.
 On either side of her was a table and a mic.
-Before her was two separate mics.
+Before her were two separate mics.

-A loud clattering sounded from her left and Jack appeared through the door, he held it for two business men that made their way through and sat at their table.
-Across from them came in the other delegates.
-They sat at their table, the only thing separating each other was a thin sheet of bullet proof glass.
-Both sides having their own body guard they stared each other down, neither one of them willing to talk first.
+A loud clattering sounded from her left, and Jack appeared through the door; he held it for two businessmen that made their way through and sat at their table.
+Across from them came the other delegates.
+They sat at their table; the only thing separating each other was a thin sheet of bulletproof glass.
+Both sides had their own bodyguard, and they stared each other down, neither one of them willing to talk first.

-Jack waited as long as he thought he needed to, he then pulled out his pistol and shot both of the delegates on his side.
+Jack waited as long as he thought he needed to; he then pulled out his pistol and shot both of the delegates on his side.
 He walked across to the mic as Rebecca sat there shocked, getting ready to run.
-He clicked in the mic and spoke.
+He clicked on the mic and spoke.

 “She is with me.”